-Compensation Committee.
-Our Compensation Committee's role and responsibilities are set forth in the Compensation Committee's written charter and include reviewing, approving and making recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of the Board of Directors are carried out and that such policies, practices and procedures contribute to our success.
-This committee currently has three members, Christopher Kiritsy (Chairman), Michael Richman, and Matthew L. Sherman, M.D.
-All members of the Compensation Committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.
-The Compensation Committee met six times during 2020
+Compensation and Management Development Committee.
+Our Compensation and Management Development Committee's role and responsibilities are set forth in the Compensation and Management Development Committee's written charter and include reviewing, approving and making recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of the Board of Directors are carried out and that such policies, practices and procedures contribute to our success.
+This committee currently has three members, Christopher Kiritsy (Chairman), Michael Richman and Matthew L. Sherman, M.D.
+All members of the Compensation and Management Development Committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.
+The Compensation and Management Development Committee met six times during 2021.

-A copy of the Compensation Committee's written charter is publicly available on our website at www.pieris.com.
+A copy of the Compensation and Management Development Committee's written charter is publicly available on our website at www.pieris.com.

-Compensation Committee Interlocks and Insider Participation.
+Compensation and Management Development Committee Interlocks and Insider Participation.

-During 2020, the Compensation Committee members were Christopher Kiritsy (Chairman), Michael Richman, and Matthew L. Sherman, M.D., none of whom currently is, or formerly was, an officer or employee of the Company.
-In 2020, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more executive officers serving as a member of our Board of Directors or Compensation Committee.
+During 2021, the Compensation and Management Development Committee members were Christopher Kiritsy (Chairman), Michael Richman and Matthew L. Sherman, M.D., none of whom currently is, or formerly was, an officer or employee of the Company.
+In 2021, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more executive officers serving as a member of our Board of Directors or Compensation and Management Development Committee.
 There are no family relationships between or among the members of our Board of Directors or executive officers.

 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee met four times during 2020 and has four members, James Geraghty (Chairman), Ann Barbier, M.D., Ph.D., Michael Richman, and Maya R. Said, Sc.D.
+Our Nominating and Corporate Governance Committee met four times during 2021 and has four members, James Geraghty (Chairman), Ann Barbier, M.D., Ph.D., Michael Richman and Maya R. Said, Sc.D.
 The Board of Directors has determined that all members of the Nominating and Corporate Governance Committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.
-Our Nominating and Corporate Governance Committee's responsibilities are set forth in the Nominating and Corporate Governance Committee's written charter and include evaluating and making recommendations to the full Board of Directors as to the composition or organization and governance of the Board of Directors and its committees, evaluating and making recommendations as to potential director candidates, evaluating the performance of current members of the Board of Directors, overseeing the process for CEO and other executive officer succession planning, and developing and recommending governance guidelines for the Company.
+Our Nominating and Corporate Governance Committee's responsibilities are set forth in the Nominating and Corporate Governance Committee's written charter and include evaluating and making recommendations to the full Board of Directors as to the composition or organization and governance of the Board of Directors, overseeing the process for CEO and other executive officer succession planning and developing and recommending governance guidelines for the Company.

-In addition, under our current corporate governance policies, the Nominating and Corporate Governance Committee considers candidates recommended by stockholders as well as from other sources such as other directors or officers, third-party search firms, or other appropriate sources.
-Once identified, the Nominating and Corporate Governance Committee will evaluate a candidate's qualifications in accordance with our Nominating and Corporate Governance Committee Policy Regarding Qualifications of Directors appended to our Nominating and Corporate Governance Committee's written charter.
-Threshold criteria include: personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry, possible conflicts of interest, the extent to which the candidate would fill a present need on the Board of Directors, diversity among the Board of Directors, and concern for the long-term interests of the stockholders.
+In addition, under our current corporate governance policies, the Nominating and Corporate Governance Committee considers candidates recommended by stockholders as well as from other sources such as other directors or officers, third-party search firms or other appropriate sources.
+Once identified, the Nominating and Corporate Governance Committee will evaluate a candidate's qualifications in accordance with our Nominating and Corporate Governance Committee vill evaluate a candidate's qualifications in accordance with our Nominating and Corporate Governance Committee Policy Regarding Qualifications of Directors appended to our Nominating and Corporate Governance Committee's written charter.
+Threshold criteria include: personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry, possible conflicts of interest, the extent to which the candidate would fill a present need on the Board of Directors, diversity among the Board of Directors and concern for the long-term interests of the stockholders.

-Our Nominating and Corporate Governance Committee has not adopted a formal policy in connection with the consideration of director nominations or selection of nominees.
-However, the Nominating and Corporate Governance Committee will consider issues of diversity among its members in identifying and considering nominees for director and strive where appropriate to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity, and professional experience on the Board of Directors and its committees.
+The Nominating and Corporate Governance Committee will consider issues of diversity among its members in identifying and considering nominees for director and strive where appropriate to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity and professional experience on the Board of Directors and its committees.